CrispStrobe/lego-nxt-bt/README.md

 **legonxt_transpile_scratchlink.js** works with ScratchLink and gives you the option to transpile the Codeblocks to NXC and then compile them to RXE files which the NXT Brick can run directly.

-The compilation needs internet connectivity, because it uses a REST API which wraps NBC (https://bricxcc.sourceforge.net/nbc/) and lsmasm (https://github.com/ev3dev/lmsasm) at https://lego-compiler.vercel.app/ (source: https://github.com/CrispStrobe/legacy-lego-compiler).
+The compilation needs internet connectivity, because it uses a REST API which wraps NBC (https://bricxcc.sourceforge.net/nbc/) and lmsasm (https://github.com/ev3dev/lmsasm) at https://lego-compiler.vercel.app/ (source: https://github.com/CrispStrobe/legacy-lego-compiler).

 (There are other, yet incomplete legonxt_transpile_direct and legonxt_transpile_bridge scripts.
 I might bring those up to feature parity sometime, but they were mostly for testing only.)